Early Fire Detection Solutions

 ➡️ What thermal camera is right for this application?

 To verify a thermal camera will achieve accurate measurement in a setting, several factors must be considered, such as spot size ratio, distance to the target area, camera field of view (FOV), camera resolution, and camera sensitivity.
 Viper engineers have extensive experience and training to make the best recommendations.
 One that we commonly integrate into Viper Early Fire Detection systems is the FLIR A50/A70.
+The FLIR A400/700 is capable of measuring higher temperatures, so this would be the camera of choice in extreme settings.

 ➡️ How is ViperVision software licensed?